 Mark’s Bar is open daily from 3pm until late: Monday – Saturday.

-Mark’s Bar will be closed for lunch on 19th March and dinner on 27th March.
+Please note Mark’s Bar will be closed for a private event on 21st May and 30th May.

 Hixter features artwork from both renowned and up-and-coming British artists, such as Mat Collishaw, Tracey Emin, Tim Noble and Gary Webb.